CASE STUDY #1

 • Clear owner‑led workstreams and a multi‑week action plan to show visible change.

-• Regular cadence and rituals established inside the core team; first PoCs on dbt Core and semantic layer.
+• Regular cadence established inside the core team; first PoCs on dbt Core and semantic layer.
+Higher efficiency within the core team, with better resource utilization.

-• Agreement to avoid tool PoCs without stakeholder buy‑in; align next moves with analytics leadership direction.
+• Agreement to avoid tool PoCs without clear stakeholder buy‑in, supported by top leadership.

 What made the difference:

-• We reframed success from “tools first” to visible business‑facing improvements, then backed it with role‑level coaching.
+• We reframed success from “tools first” to visible business‑facing improvements driven in coalition between data & business, with clear workstreams and bite-sized deliverables.

 Start Your Data & AI Transformational Journey with Data Masterclass Today!